Content reviewed and updated 1 March 2023.

 19) Hang punctuation in small chunks of text

 In the case of small blocks of text, such as block quotes, punctuation should be “hung off” the aligned edge, to prevent accidental indentation of the text.
 For example, if the first quotation marks are “hung” off the aligned edge, a flushed left side occurs.
-To do so in Word, simply bring up the rulers in the document, select the text you want to be hung, then nudge the indentation arrow across to the left.
+To do so in Word, simply bring up the rulers in the document, select the text you want to be hung, and then nudge the indentation arrow across to the left.

 20) Hang numbers and bullets in lists